RecipesLearn

 chicken thigh fat and kidneys removed

-There are two popular methods people use to flatten the chicken.
+There are 2 methods people use to flatten the chicken.

 1. Pressing your hands into the breast meat until you hear an audible crack from the clavicle breaking.